ozhang228/code_stash/web/playwright_form_filler/README.md

 # Playwright Form Filler

-Tired of filling out forms all day?
-Have a really long multi-page form that takes ages to fill out and test (looking at you kyc.cumberland.io/onboard-entity)?
+Tired of manually filling out endless forms?
+Whether you’re testing long multi-page onboarding flows or just want to save time, this tool has you covered.

-Lucky for you, now you can write down your form declaratively at `config.json` and have it autofill.
+Simply describe your desired form inputs in a configuration file, and the script will automatically fill them in for you using Playwright, all while keeping you in control.
+You can pause between steps, inspect the page, and continue when ready.

 ---